Mariengs/css-frameworks/README.md

 - Search for posts
 - View user profiles and search for profiles

-The application integrates Noroff’s API for authentication and social content.
+## The application integrates Noroff’s API for authentication and social content.
 It follows modular ES6 practices, with at least three functions documented using JSDoc.
-A basic UI is implemented, and the project is deployed on Netlify: https://twcss-frameworks.netlify.app/
+A basic UI is implemented, and the project is deployed on Netlify: css-frameworkss.netlify.app

----

 # Bulit with